How to Help Female Cats in Heat

 Try to keep her away from male cats

 During her heat cycle, the female cat will become even more irritable in the presence of male cats.
 So, try to calm her by isolating her from them.
 Close all doors and windows, even pet flaps, to keep her inside.
 If your cat can see male cats out of a window, try to close the window and put curtains to block the sight.
 Doing this will not only keep her calm during her heat, but will also prevent any unwanted pregnancy.
 If she comes close to a male cat, they will eventually end up mating for sure.

 Certain hormones are produced inside a female cat’s body during her heat cycle, due to which she develops unusual actions and behaviors.
 You can typically calm her down by introducing hormonal inhibitors and supplements into her system.
 These supplements will balance out the hormones in her body, thus keeping her calm considerably.
 You can easily find these hormonal supplements at pet stores, but it is better to consult a veterinarian beforehand.

 Giving catnip herb to your female cat during her heat cycle can be actually helpful in calming her down.
 But remember, some cats may react more aggressively as a result of the herb, because of which it is advisable to use the herb in very small quantity initially.
 If the cat calms down with the herb, you can increase the dosage and help the situation.

 One easy way to calm a female cat in heat is to let her mate with a male cat.
 You can either take her to a professional pet mating expert, or let her mate with the nearby male cats around your house.
 But before you let her do that, you need to understand the consequences.
 She may become pregnant and you should be ready to take care of her during her pregnancy.
 You also need to get ready to welcome her offspring.
 If not, then ask your veterinarian to give her a birth control solution.

-If you'd like to read similar articles to How to Help Female Cats in Heat, we recommend you browse around our Pets category.
+If you want to read similar articles to How to Help Female Cats in Heat, we recommend you visit our Pets category.